 Certifications and Degrees

-Licensed Lawyers have significantly higher pay than non-accredited workers at around $85K per year.
-CompTIA Security+ Experts with credentials can live quite comfortably; median salaries come in at $81K annually.
+Those lacking certification bring in much lower salaries than Licensed Lawyers, who make $85K annually.
+Bigger paychecks are awarded to CompTIA Security+ Experts with credentials; these people earn about $81K per year on average.
 Regarding salaries and education, Regions Bank pays those with a Master of Science (MS), Computer Science (CS) the most — approximately $102K.

 Benefits and Perks